KNMI/adaguc-server/doc/configuration/DataPostProc.md

 16. *CDDPUVComponents*        `algorithm="convert_uv_components"`: Data postprocessor to transform grid relative x and y components of a vector to relative to north components.
 In addition windspeed and winddirection is derived.
 This uses a jacobian transformation.
 17. *CDDPFilterDataObjects*   `algorithm="filter_dataobjects"`: Filter out data objects from the GetMap and GetFeatureInfo responses.
 E.g. to hide components you do not want to show.
 18. *CDDPMetadataVariable*    `algorithm="metadata_variable"`: Add extra metadata to the CDF Data model.
+19.  *CDataPostProcessor_PointsFromGrid*  `algorithm="pointsfromgrid"`: Extracts point from a grid and makes them available for the point renderer